MeganKress/LiVoxGen/about.md

 The input files in VoxGen, LAS files contain data from LiDAR point clouds.
 Each point has a set of properties described by the LAS file.

 VoxGen takes in a LAS file along with various metric files (in the form of TIFF) that correspond to that LAS file and parses the data in two ways:

 - Voxelization: With dimensions chosen by the user, VoxGen splits the bounded LAS file into volumetric pixels (voxels) and outputs a file with the the center coordinates of each voxel and the points within each voxel.
-- Determination of Metrics for Voxel Column Centroids: For each col- umn of voxels, VoxGen outputs a file with the column’s centroid xy- coordinates along with corresponding metrics for that coordinate (eg. densities, percentiles, tree cover, etc.).
+- Determination of Metrics for Voxel Column Centroids: For each column of voxels, VoxGen outputs a file with the column’s centroid xy-coordinates along with corresponding metrics for that coordinate (eg. densities, percentiles, tree cover, etc.).

 ### Setup
 Before installing LiVoxGen, ensure that you have the required [libraries](http://megankress.github.io/LiVoxGen//libraries.html).